 The holder of this Certificate acknowledges and agrees that its rights to receive distributions in respect of this Certificate are subordinated to the rights of the Lenders to the extent described in the Trust Agreement.

-It is the intent of the Trust and the Certificate Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and Certificate and that the Notes and Certificate shall constitute debt of Enron .
-The Certificate Holder, by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and Certificate and to treat, and to take no action inconsistent with, the Notes and Certificate as debt of Enron .
+It is the intent of the Trust and the Certificate Holder that, for income and franchise tax purposes, the Trust will be treated as a security device for the repayment of amounts due to the Notes and Certificate and that the Notes and Certificate shall constitute debt of [Enron Corp.]
+Communications.
+The Certificate Holder, by acceptance of a Certificate, agree to treat, and to take no action inconsistent with the treatment of, the Trust as a security device for the repayment of amounts due to the Notes and Certificate and to treat, and to take no action inconsistent with, the Notes and Certificate as debt of [Enron Corp.]
+Communications.

 The Certificate Holder, by its acceptance of the Certificate, covenants and agrees that such Certificate Holder will not at any time institute against the Trust or join in any institution against the Trust of, any bankruptcy, reorganization, arrangement, insolvency or liquidation proceedings, or other proceedings under any United States federal or state bankruptcy or similar law in connection with any obligations relating to this Certificate.